gre/developer-portal/_docs/transport/web-hid-usb.md

 In main.js copy-paste the following code:

 <!--  -->
-{% include alert.html style="important" text="Comment out or remove the Transport package you are not using (@ledgerhq/hw-transport-webusb or @ledgerhq/hw-transport-webhid)." %}
+{% include alert.html style="important" text="Comment out or remove the Transport package you are not using (@ledgerhq/hw-transport-webusb or @ledgerhq/hw-transport-webhid) and the corresponding <code>const</code>." %}
 <!--  -->

 ```javascript